GSA/fpki-guides/_includes/microsoft_trust_store_removal_faqs.md

 ![Sample Steps]({{site.baseurl}}/img/verify_trust.png){:style="width:85%;"}

-### As an Enterprise Administrator, how do I verify that COMMON has been successfully redistributed to my agency's workstations and devices?

-You can verify redistribution through the **Trusted Root Certification Authorities** certificate store by viewing additional certificate details:
+Note: Additional detail can be presented by enabling a view of the Physical certificate stores by following the steps below.

 1. Select **View** -> **Options**.
 2. *Check* the **Physical certificate stores** checkbox.

-The certificate store's sub-directories will display: *Registry*, *Third Party*, *Group Policy*, *Enterprise*, and *Smart Card*.
-(For example, if you redistribute COMMON via a Group Policy Object, you can verify COMMON's presence in the *Group Policy* sub-directory.)
+The certificate store's sub-directories will then display to include *Registry*, *Third Party*, *Group Policy*, *Enterprise*, and *Smart Card*.
+For example, if you redistribute COMMON via the [certutil](#use-microsoft-certutil) commands presented above, you can verify COMMON's presence in the *Enterprise* sub-directory.

 ### Can multiple copies of COMMON coexist in my workstation's or device's certificate store?